CharuChhimpa/udacity-server-configs/README.md

 ### Changing redirect link
 Open catalog.py file by `sudo nano /var/www/catalog/catalog.py` and replace the redirect link by `YOUR_SUBDOMAIN`
 ### Changing configs in google OAuth 2.0
-configure your OAuth 2.0 credential and update `uthorized origin` and `redirect URIs` with your subdomain
+configure your OAuth 2.0 credential and update `authorized origin` and `redirect URIs` with your subdomain

 ### Disable root login and password based login
 Open config file `sudo nano /etc/ssh/sshd_config`